celiberate/TPE/_posts/2018-11-06-Linear Regression.md

 \hat{Y} = X . {W}^T
 $$

-where, W is a row vector of coefficients
+where, W is a row vector of coefficients <br>
 X is a mXn matrix - m data samples with n features (X0 = 1)

 $$